-Subclass of: E13 Attribute Assignment

-This class describes the act of assessing the state of preservation of an object during a particular period.
+Subclass of: E13 Attribute Assignment Scope note: This class describes the act of assessing the state of preservation of an object during a particular period.
 The condition assessment may be carried out by inspection, measurement or through historical research.
 This class is used to document circumstances of the respective assessment that may be relevant to interpret its quality at a later stage, or to continue research on related documents.

-last year's inspection of humidity damage to the frescos in the St. George chapel in our village

-P34 concerned (was assessed by): E18 Physical Thing P35 has identified (identified by): E3 Condition State

-E15 Identifier Assignment

-This class comprises activities that result in the allocation of an identifier to an instance of E1 CRM Entity.
+Examples: • last year's inspection of humidity damage to the frescos in the St. George chapel in our village In First Order Logic: $E14(x) \supset E13(x)$ Properties: P34 concerned (was assessed by): E18 Physical Thing P35 has identified (identified by): E3 Condition State E15 Identifier Assignment Subclass of: E13 Attribute Assignment Scope note: This class comprises activities that result in the allocation of an identifier to an instance of E1 CRM Entity.
 Instances of E15 Identifier Assignment may include the creation of the identifier from multiple constituents, which themselves may be instances of E41 Appellation.
 The syntax and kinds of constituents to be used may be declared in a rule constituting an instance of E29 Design or Procedure.